 Powertrain.
 The PT product group primarily represents Federal-Mogul's OEM business.
-About 90% of PT's revenue is to OEM customers, with the remaining 10% of its revenue being sold directly to Federal-Mogul's VCS product group for eventual distribution, by VCS, to customers in the independent aftermarket.
+Approximately 90% of PT's revenue is derived from OEM customers, with the remaining 10% of its revenue from sales directly to Federal-Mogul's VCS product group for eventual distribution by VCS to customers in the independent aftermarket.

-PT operates 78 manufacturing sites in 18 countries, serving a large number of major automotive, heavy-duty, marine and industrial customers worldwide.
-Powertrain derived 33% of its 2012 OE sales in North America, 50% in EMEA and 17% in the rest of the world ("Rest of World" or "ROW").
+PT operates 65 manufacturing sites in 17 countries, serving a large number of major automotive, heavy-duty, marine and industrial customers worldwide.
+Powertrain derived 34% of its 2013 OE sales from North America, 49% from EMEA and 17% from the rest of the world ("Rest of World" or "ROW").

 Federal-Mogul is one of the world's leading powertrain component and assembly providers.
-Comprehensive design capability and an extensive product portfolio enable effective delivery of a broad range of engine, transmission and driveline components as well as engineered solutions to improve fuel economy, reduce emissions or enhance vehicle performance and durability.
-Products in this product group include pistons, piston rings, piston pins, cylinder liners, valve seats and guides, engine bearings, industrial bearings, bushings and washers, ignition products, dynamic seals, bonded piston seals, combustion and exhaust gaskets, static gaskets and seals, rigid heat shields, element resistant systems protection sleeving products, flexible heat shields, sintered engine and transmission components, fuel pumps, lighting products and metallic filters.
+Comprehensive design capability and an extensive product portfolio enable effective delivery of a broad range of engine and driveline components as well as engineered solutions to improve fuel economy, reduce emissions or enhance vehicle performance and durability.
+Products in this segment include pistons, piston rings, piston pins, cylinder liners, valve seats and guides, engine bearings, industrial bearings, bushings and washers, ignition products, dynamic seals, bonded piston seals, combustion and exhaust gaskets, static gaskets and seals, rigid heat shields, element resistant systems protection sleeving products, flexible heat shields and lighting products.
 PT products are used in automotive, motorcycle, light truck, heavy-duty, industrial, commercial equipment (construction, agricultural, power generation, marine and railway), aerospace, and small air-cooled engine applications.

 • Vehicle Components Solutions.
 VCS primarily represents Federal-Mogul's aftermarket business.
-About 75% of VCS's revenue is to customers in the independent aftermarket, with the remaining 25% sold to the OE/OES market.
-VCS operates 32 wholly owned manufacturing sites in 15 countries and 15 distribution centers in 10 countries, and derived 61% of its sales throughout North America, 32% in EMEA and 7% in Rest of World.
+Approximately 75% of VCS's revenue is derived from customers in the independent aftermarket, with the remaining 25% deriving from sales to the OE/OES market.
+VCS operates 28 wholly owned manufacturing sites in 15 countries and 17 distribution centers in 12 countries, and derived 57% of its sales from North America, 37% from EMEA and 6% from Rest of World during 2013.

-VCS sells products manufactured within both PT and VCS as well as certain products purchased from outside suppliers into the independent automotive, heavy-duty and specialty replacement markets.
-Through global market insight, supply chain expertise and brand and product line management, aftermarket customers worldwide benefit from Federal-Mogul's extensive technology and manufacturing expertise.
+VCS sells products manufactured by the VCS and Powertrain businesses, as well as certain products purchased from outside suppliers, into the independent automotive, heavy-duty and specialty replacement markets.
+Through global market insight, supply chain expertise, and brand and product line management, aftermarket customers worldwide benefit from Federal-Mogul's extensive OE technology and manufacturing expertise.
 Federal-Mogul markets a broad portfolio of leading brands and products that are designed to solve a problem, facilitate installation and improve safety, durability and vehicle performance.
 This portfolio is organized into product categories that provide comprehensive vehicle solutions.